 - You can get hold of a full suite of interview preparation tools here.

-A role-play exercise is an assessment activity in which candidates act out an imaginary scenario that closely mirrors a situation that could occur in the job they have applied for.
+Role-play exercises are an assessment activity in which candidates act out an imaginary work scenario that closely mirrors real-life situations that could occur in the job they have applied for.

 Role-play exercises follow a fairly standard format:

-Obviously the context of your role-play brief will vary according to your industry, but the skeleton structure of role-plays tends to remain the same.
+Obviously, the context of your role-play brief will vary according to your industry, but the skeleton structure of role-plays tends to remain the same.

-Before we look at a real-world example and move on to the ‘7 Steps To Role-Play Success’ let’s take a moment to get an employer’s view.
+Before we look at a real-world example and move on to the ‘7 Steps To Role-Play Success’, let’s take a moment to get an employer’s view.

-To give you a clearer idea of what to expect let’s now look at 2 real-world examples.
+To give you a clearer idea of what to expect, let’s now look at 2 real-world examples.

-Here’s two simple example briefs that are often used by large corporate recruiters:
+Here are two simple example briefs that are often used by large corporate recruiters:

-Example role-play exercise 1 – The Angry Customer
+Example Role-Play Exercise 1 – The Angry Customer

-“You are the sales manager of a small firm.
+You are the sales manager of a small firm.
 You receive a telephone call from an angry customer who bought a home security system from your company but is not happy with it.
 They are now threatening to take their story to a consumer watchdog and to the trading standards ombudsman.
-Your objective is to resolve the issue with the minimum damage to the company (both financially & in terms of our reputation).
-Plan your response and prepare to call the customer.”
+Your objective is to resolve the issue with the minimum damage to the company (both financially & in terms of its reputation).
+Plan your response and prepare to call the customer.

-Example role-play exercise 2 – Internal Negotiation
+Example Role-Play Exercise 2 – Internal Negotiation

-“You are a team member.
+You are a team member.
 The other role player is your manager.
 You have worked for this company for 4 years, having worked for your Manager for the last 2 years.
-The work is very enjoyable however you get very little development time from the boss, and you are very keen to get on.
+The work is very enjoyable; however, you get very little development time from the boss, and you are very keen to get on.
 The manager does the annual appraisal every February with you.
-Lots of promises are made, however nothing seems to get done.
+Lots of promises are made; however, nothing seems to get done.
 There’s always an excuse.

 Samantha, who does a similar job for a different boss, always seems to get plenty of time with him – reviewing performance, action planning, different projects, extra responsibility.
 She’s even spent some time in another part of the organisation for a couple of weeks on secondment.